bckohan/enum-properties/CONTRIBUTING.rst

     poetry run pytest <path_to_tests_file>::ClassName::FunctionName

-For instance to run all tests in DefinesToJavascriptTest, and then just the test_classes_to_js test you would do:
+For instance to run all tests in TestEnums, and then just the test_properties_and_symmetry test you would do:

 .. code-block::